 The unthinkable happens—you walk out with your keys in hand and see that a giant tree has crashed down on your car.
 What now?
 You might feel at a loss after such an event.
-For starters, you’ll want to know if your auto insurance covers your car when a tree falls on it.
+For starters, you’ll want to know if your policy covers your car when a tree falls on it.
 This article will explain the insurance implications of trees falling on vehicles.

 Am I Covered?